oneeve8/kobble-data/content/Tutorial2.md

 The sharing feature in Kobble is activated when you have either a private? or public GitHub account.

-So if you plan on sharing your information, you will need to create an account.
+So if you plan on sharing your information, you will need to create a GitHub account.

 ***